kjetilaas/PathFinder_WP3_Task3.5_scripts/README.md

 3. **Load necessary modules:**

-    Ensure you have the required modules loaded.
+    Ensure you have CDO loaded.
 For example, on CICERO machine "qbo":

     ```sh
     module purge
     module load CDO/1.9.8-foss-2019b
     ```

-4. **Modify relevant variables:**

-    Update the script variables to match your specific dataset and paths.
-For example, in `Generate_anomalies.sh`:

-    ```sh
-    cordex_GCMmodel=MPI-M-MPI-ESM-LR
-    cordex_GCM_sim=r1i1p1
-    cordex_RCM=SMHI-RCA4_v1a
-    indir=input_files/
-    outdir=output_files/
-    ```

-    The script currently processes `tas` and `pr` variables.
-If you need to process other variables or use a different model combination, you will need to update the dataset and generate new download scripts accordingly.

-5. **Generate anomalies and scaling factors:**
+4. **Generate anomalies and scaling factors:**

     Run the `Generate_anomalies.sh` script to process the data and generate the output files: